 You see, it’s more about selling than summarising.

-While you do want to summarise your proposal, the main goal of this section is not to provide a basic overview of the whole project, but rather to highlight why your solution is the right one.
+While you do want to summarise your proposal, the main goal of the executive summary is not to provide a basic overview of the whole project, but rather to highlight why your proposed solution is the right one.

 A good executive summary needs to be persuasive and benefit focussed.
 This is your opportunity to sell your solution to the client’s problem!